goschtl/zope/zope.generic/trunk/src/zope/generic/configuration/README.txt

 You should update a configuration using the update method instead of setting new configuration data.
-If the change differs from the configuration an object configuration modified event is notify else not:
+If the change differs from the configuration an object configuration modified event is notify else not.
+This can be done by a dict or a configuration:

     >>> clearEvents()
     >>> configurations.update(IFooConfiguration, {'foo': u'Bar!'})